 They knew about my weird feelings, although I hadn’t elaborated.
 They also knew I wouldn’t change my mind.

-I walked quickly in the opposite direction, but had only got a few steps when a shadow engulfed me, and my heart jumped into my mouth.
+I hurried in the opposite direction but had only gotten a few steps when a shadow engulfed me, and my heart jumped into my mouth.

-I was terrified until he morphed back into his present self.
+It terrified me until he morphed back into his present self.

 “Do I know you?” he asked.

 “No!”
-I snapped staggering away from him.
+I snapped, staggering away from him.
 “I have to go!”
-I couldn’t tell him what I had just seen and that he was going to attack me sometime in the future.
+I couldn’t tell him what I had just seen and that he would attack me sometime in the future.